Violence against Native American women is not traditional.

 We work to understand how these issues play out in daily life, so we’re able to help you with safety planning and domestic violence prevention.

-Spruce Run-Womancare Alliance is working with the Penobscot Nation to achieve several important goals.
+Spruce Run-Womancare Alliance is working with the Penobscot Nation to:

 - Increase the safety of women within the Penobscot Indian Nation.